-This includes Superior service across all flights with Vietnam Airlines, and you can take advantage of deluxe comfort seats, priority check-in and additional amenities, providing an even better experience and flight value.
+This includes Superior service on the international flights with Cathay Pacific, and you can take advantage of deluxe comfort seats, priority check-in and additional amenities, providing an even better experience and flight value.
 Added personal space adjustable recline as well as a large private monitor for screening in-flight media are also included in this upgrade, making it a clear choice for comfortable and stress-free travel.

 Stay right in the heart of Hong Kong’s action at the Cosmo Hotel, found in between the popular Wan Chai and Causeway Bay districts.
 Close to incredible dining and varied nightlife, the hotel is a vibrant walk away from Hong Kong harbour, directly next to the Happy Valley Racecourse, and just a few metro stops from Central and Lan Kwai Fong – the city’s most popular evening spot.